 Which is better, a plea deal or a trial?
 Should you testify?
 A skilled criminal defense lawyer can assist you with the various strategic choices you need to make as your case moves through the criminal justice system.

 She has years of criminal defense experience in Texas under her belt.
-Yes, Annie Scott is more than capable of helping you with your criminal defense, so call our law firm today for an initial consultation about your case.
+Yes, Annie Scott is more than capable of helping you with your criminal defense, so call our law firm today for an initial free consultation about your case.